Shapley Value Approximation Based on k-Additive Games: Related Work

 \section{Related Work}

-The problem of approximating the Shapley value, and the recent interest it attracted from various communities, lead to a multitude of diverse approaches to overcome its complexity.
-First to mention among the class of methods that can handle arbitrary games, without further assumptions on the structure of the value function, are those which construct mean estimates via random sampling.
-Fittingly, the Shapley value of each player can be interpreted as the expected marginal contribution to a specific probability distribution over coalitions. \citet{Castro.2009} propose with \emph{ApproShapley} the sampling of permutations from which marginal contributions are extracted.
-Further works, following this paradigm, employ stratification by coalition size \citep{Maleki.2013,Castro.2017,vanCampen.2018, Okhrati.2020}, or utilize reproducing kernel Hilbert spaces \citep{Mitchell.2022}.
-Departing from marginal contributions, \emph{Stratified SVARM} \citep{Kolpaczki.2024a} splits the Shapley value into multiple means of coalition values and updates the corresponding estimates with each sampled coalition, being further refined by \emph{Adaptive SVARM} \citep{Kolpaczki.2024b}.
+The problem of approximating the Shapley value, tackled by various communities, lead to a multitude of approaches to overcome its complexity.
+First to mention among the class of methods that can handle arbitrary games, without further assumptions on the value function, are those which construct mean estimates via random sampling.
+Fittingly, the Shapley value of a player can be interpreted as its expected marginal contribution to a specific probability distribution over coalitions. \citet{Castro.2009} propose with \emph{ApproShapley} the sampling of permutations from which marginal contributions are extracted.
+Further works employ stratification by coalition size \citep{Maleki.2013,Castro.2017,vanCampen.2018, Okhrati.2020, Zhang.2023}, or utilize reproducing kernel Hilbert spaces \citep{Mitchell.2022}.
+Departing from marginal contributions, \emph{Stratified SVARM} \citep{Kolpaczki.2024a} splits the Shapley value into multiple means of coalition values being further refined by \emph{Adaptive SVARM} \citep{Kolpaczki.2024b}.
 Guided by a different representation of the Shapley value, \emph{KernelSHAP} \citep{Lundberg.2017} solves an approximated weighted least squares problem, to which the Shapley value is its solution. \citet{Fumagalli.2023} prove its variant \emph{Unbiased KernelSHAP} \cite{Covert.2021} to be equivalent to importance sampling of single coalitions.
-Joining this family, \cite{Pelegrina.2023} propose $k_{ADD}$-SHAP, which consists in a local explainability strategy that formulates the surrogate model assuming a $k$-additive game\footnote{ Note that $k_{ADD}$-SHAP is limited to local explanations.
+Joining this family, \citet{Pelegrina.2023} propose $k_{ADD}$-SHAP, which formulates the surrogate model assuming a $k$-additive game\footnote{ Note that $k_{ADD}$-SHAP is limited to local explanations.
 In contrast, our proposed method \emph{SVA}$k_{\text{ADD}}$ differs by its applicability to any formulation of a cooperative game.
 Moreover, in the context of explainable AI, it is capable of providing global explanations. }.
-The authors locally adopt the Choquet integral as the interpretable model, whose parameters have a straightforward connection with the Shapley value.
+It locally adopts the Choquet integral as the interpretable model, whose parameters have a straightforward connection with the Shapley value.
+Similar to us, \citet{Yan.2020} apply surrogate games of parameterizable structure that sum up unanimity games to calculate Shapley values, however, under the assumption that the given game possesses this structure from which we refrain.